Lapangan Banteng: Post-independence

-After the Revolution and the Independence of Indonesia 1945-1949, the Waterlooplein square is renamed by Sukarno as "Lapangan Banteng" which translates as "Buffalo's field" in Indonesian.
+After the Revolution and the Independence of Indonesia 1945-1949, the Waterlooplein square was renamed by Sukarno as "Lapangan Banteng" which translates as "Buffalo's field" in Indonesian.
 Previously the Waterlooplein is also popularly known as Lion's field, after the Lion column of Waterloo memorial which once stood in the center of the field.
 Since the lion symbolized Dutch colonialism, Sukarno renamed the field as Lapangan Banteng after the bull or buffalo, native to the country's ricefields, which symbolizes the newly independent Republic, the people and the Indonesian National Revolution (1945-49).
 Thus actually was a return to a native translation of the old name of the square, Buffelsveld, in the Indonesian language.

 By 1960s the square was also part of Sukarno's national building project.
 The West Irian Liberation Monument, located in the center of the square, was completed in 1963.
 Colonial monuments and memorials were demolished to make way for the new Republic's projects.
 Lion column, Coen's statues, and several memorials surrounding the fields were demolished.
 Sukarno also envisioned a National Mosque and a new grand National Hotel to be constructed around the square, which today corresponds to the Istiqlal Mosque and the Borobudur Hotel.

 Between 1970s to 1980s the square was transformed as a city's bus terminal which served Central Jakarta area.
 The square was transformed back as an open space that contains sport facilities, park and garden in late 1980s.

 Flona Jakarta is a flora-and-fauna exhibition, held annually in August at Lapangan Banteng Park, featuring flowers, plant nurseries, and pets.
 The Jakarta Fair is held annually from mid-June to mid-July to celebrate the anniversary of the city and is largely centred on a trade fair.
 However, this month-long fair also features entertainment, including arts and music performances by local musicians.

 The statue of Irian Barat Liberation monument was then featured in a 2015 Hollywood film Blackhat (film).